awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

       Consider lowering the idle client connection timeout if you want the proxy to proactively remove stale connections\.
 If your workload is spiking, consider raising the idle client connection timeout to save the cost of establishing connections\.

     For **Target group configuration**, provide information for the following:
    +  **Database**\.
 Choose one RDS DB instance or Aurora DB cluster to access through this proxy\.
 The list only includes DB instances and clusters with compatible database engines, engine versions, and other settings\.
 If the list is empty, create a new DB instance or cluster that's compatible with RDS Proxy\.
-To do so, follow the procedure in [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md) \.
+To do so, follow the procedure in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md) \.
 Then try creating the proxy again\.
    +  **Connection pool maximum connections**\.
 Specify a value from 1 through 100\.
 This setting represents the percentage of the `max_connections` value that RDS Proxy can use for its connections\.
 If you only intend to use one proxy with this DB instance or cluster, you can set this value to 100\.
-For details about how RDS Proxy uses this setting, see [Controlling Connection Limits and Timeouts](#rds-proxy-connection-limits)\.
+For details about how RDS Proxy uses this setting, see [Controlling connection limits and timeouts](#rds-proxy-connection-limits)\.
    +  **Session pinning filters**\. \(Optional\) This is an advanced setting, for troubleshooting performance issues with particular applications\.
 Currently, the only choice is `EXCLUDE_VARIABLE_SETS`\.
 Choose a filter only if both of following are true: Your application isn't reusing connections due to certain kinds of SQL statements, and you can verify that reusing connections with those SQL statements doesn't affect application correctness\.
-For more information, see [Avoiding Pinning](#rds-proxy-pinning)\.
+For more information, see [Avoiding pinning](#rds-proxy-pinning)\.
    +  **Connection borrow timeout**\.
 In some cases, you might expect the proxy to sometimes use all available database connections\.
 In such cases, you can specify how long the proxy waits for a database connection to become available before returning a timeout error\.
 You can specify a period up to a maximum of five minutes\.
 This setting only applies when the proxy has the maximum number of connections open and all connections are already in use\.

     For **Connectivity**, provide information for the following: